Security & compliance

 Every vendor that touches PHI.
 Documented.

-Resend BAA pending Workspace DNS configuration.
-No PHI-touching email flows enabled until BAA is in place.
+No PHI-touching email is enabled until its BAA is in place.

 Compliance review questions?

-Email accounts@hellaintel.com or request a security walkthrough with our engineering lead.
+Email accounts@hellaintel.com or request a security walkthrough with our security lead.